PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:53:07
+Last updated: 2024-04-02 19:54:15
-Random Quote: Men are disturbed not by things, but by the view which they take of them. - Epictetus
+Random Quote: Not every difficult and dangerous thing is suitable for training, but only that which is conducive to success in achieving the object of our effort. - Epictetus